Henry Koerner: Magical realism

-Discharged from the army in 1946, Koerner returned to Vienna to discover that his parents and brother (Kurt, b.
-1913), as well as all but two of his relatives, had been deported and killed.
-Photographs taken by the artist on this trip were discovered posthumously and exhibited in exhibitions in Naples, Florida and Columbus, Ohio.
+Discharged from the army in 1946, Koerner returned to Vienna to ascertain that his parents, his brother Kurt (b.
+1913) and sister-in-law (Olga Körner, b.
+1920), his seven aunts and uncles, and all but two of his cousins, had been deported and killed.
+Later research revealed that his parents had been murdered upon arrival at June 15, 1942 at Maly Trostenets, outside Minsk.
+Photographs taken by the artist during his April 1946 return to Vienna exhibited were exhibited posthumously in exhibitions in Vienna, Naples, Florida and Columbus, Ohio.

-In Berlin, having joined the Graphics Division of the U.S. Military Government, he painted his first major works, including My Parents II (Curtis Galleries, Inc., Minneapolis), The Skin of Our Teeth (Sheldon Memorial Art Gallery, University of Nebraska), and Vanity Fair (Whitney Museum of American Art, New York).
+In Berlin, having joined on March 27, 1946 the Graphics Division of the U.S. Military Government, he painted his first major works, including My Parents II (Curtis Galleries, Inc., Minneapolis), The Skin of Our Teeth (Sheldon Memorial Art Gallery, University of Nebraska), and Mirror of Life (Whitney Museum of American Art, New York).
 These paintings were exhibited in 1947, to international acclaim, in a one-person show at Berlin's Haus am Waldsee—the first exhibition of American modern art in post-war Germany and the first and for many years the only art exhibition in Germany to reflect on the holocaust.
-Although Auschwitz had been liberated less than two years earlier, and while a generation later artists would base their undertaking on the exploration of problems of historical trauma, memory, and amnesia, some American critics complained of what they perceived as Koerner's unwarranted "bitterness" and "hysterical I-told-you-so path," advising him and like-minded artists to look forward, not back.
+Auschwitz had been liberated less than two years earlier, and a generation later artists would base their undertaking on the exploration of problems of historical trauma, memory, and amnesia, American art critics complained of what they perceived as Koerner's unwarranted "bitterness" and "hysterical I-told-you-so path," advising him to look forward, not back.

 Returning to New York later that year, Koerner exhibited the Berlin works in an exhibition at Midtown Galleries, which represented him until 1964.
 Life magazine wrote of the show: "No new artist in years has been accorded the sudden, unanimous praise received by Koerner."
 Critics associated his work that of other so-called Magic, (or Symbolic) Realists such as Paul Cadmus and George Tooker.
+Koerner's art was admired by Lincoln Kirstein, who exhibited several of the artist's paintings in the show Symbolic Realism in American Painting, 1940-1950 at the London Institute of Contemporary Arts, organized to coincide with performances by the New York City Ballet in London.

 Inspired by the structural logic of Giotto's frescoes in the Arena Chapel, Koerner created in 1948–49 a new series of paintings—all in the same scale and viewpoint and focused on the American scene—that absorbed fantastical elements into the fabric of everyday life.
 The artist took some inspiration from the handcrafted, vernacular surrealism of Coney Island ghost rides and fun houses, which he painted as uncanny conduits to the Prater amusement park of his childhood home in Leopoldstadt.
 In 1949 Koerner work received the Temple Gold Medal from the Pennsylvania Academy of Fine arts.